SummaryRead the full fact sheet

 Diagnosis of childhood apraxia of speech

-It is important for a speech pathologist to make a clear diagnosis of CAS.
-The speech pathologist will then work with the person to improve their speech and their reading, spelling and language abilities (if required).
+If your child has been diagnosed with CAS, the speech pathologist will then work with them to improve their speech and their reading, spelling and language abilities (if required).

 Planning a childhood apraxia of speech support program

-There are lots of things a speech pathologist will consider when planning a support program for a person with CAS.
+There are lots of things a speech pathologist will consider when planning a support program for a child with CAS.

 Factors to consider include: